- Home

-SafetyWing Nomad Insurance is the most widely used travel medical insurance among digital nomads — and after 8 months of continuous coverage across 10 countries, we think it deserves that reputation.
+SafetyWing Nomad Insurance is the most widely used travel medical insurance among digital nomads — and after 14 months across 11 countries, we think it deserves that reputation.
 We’re rating it 4.3 out of 5: an affordable, flexible subscription-based policy that handles emergency medical coverage well, even if it falls short on claims speed and adventure sports.
 For the majority of remote workers and long-term travelers who need reliable coverage without the hassle of annual policies or fixed return dates, SafetyWing is the insurance we reach for first.

 SafetyWing at a Glance